Title

 (.d) Failure to maintain a valid commercial activity license or any other license or permit required under this Title;

-(.e) The person issued an intoxicating substance retailer license is delinquent in the payment of any City or School District of Philadelphia taxes, charges, fees, rents or claims, or any penalties or fines relating to the person’s business for which the person is responsible, unless the person has entered into an agreement to pay any such delinquency and is abiding by the terms of such agreement.
+(.e) The person issued an intoxicating substance retailer permit is delinquent in the payment of any City or School District of Philadelphia taxes, charges, fees, rents or claims, or any penalties or fines relating to the person’s business for which the person is responsible, unless the person has entered into an agreement to pay any such delinquency and is abiding by the terms of such agreement.

-(.f) The person issued an intoxicating substance retailer license engages in intoxicating substance retailing at any other location in the City in violation of any provision of this Section, or any City requirement with respect to intoxicating substance retailing.
+(.f) The person issued an intoxicating substance retailer permit engages in intoxicating substance retailing at any other location in the City in violation of any provision of this Section, or any City requirement with respect to intoxicating substance retailing.

 (.1) Having a total tetrahydrocannabinols concentration (including tetrahydrocannabinolic acid) of not more than 0.3 percent on a dry weight basis; and